The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 What should I do?

-Read the notification message carefully and follow instructions for resetting your CalNet passphrase immediately, if required.
+Read the notification message carefully.
+Follow instructions for resetting your CalNet passphrase immediately, if required.
 Follow these steps if there is any indication that the system has been compromised:

-- Remove the computer from the network (e.g., disable wifi access to Airbears) to prevent the malware from spreading
+- Remove the computer from the network (e.g., turn off wifi and unplug your ethernet cable) to prevent the malware from spreading

 - Contact your IT service provider to assist with removing the malware and cleaning the system